FIELD JOURNAL.

 The hardest part of moving SQL Server to Azure isn’t the technical migration; it’s the decision on where to land.
 A glance at the Microsoft documentation reveals a confusing alphabet soup of options: SQL on Azure VM (IaaS), Azure SQL Managed Instance (PaaS), and Azure SQL Database (PaaS), not to mention elastic pools and hyperscale…

-Nutanix’s Sovereign Cloud Push: What It Means for Hybrid & Multi-Cloud Architects
+Sovereign Cloud Architecture: What the Nutanix Distributed Model Means for Hybrid Architects

-The era of the “borderless cloud” is hitting a geopolitical wall.
-For the past decade, the primary directive for cloud architects was speed and scalability.
+The era of the “borderless cloud” is hitting a geopolitical wall. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… For the past decade, the primary directive for cloud architects was speed and scalability.
 We deployed to regions based on latency to the user, largely ignoring jurisdictional lines.
-Today, regulatory frameworks like GDPR in Europe, the upcoming Digital Operational Resilience Act (DORA), and increasing…
+Today, regulatory frameworks like…

 In 2020, the advice was “have good backups.”
 In 2025, that advice is dangerously incomplete.
 Today, backup infrastructure is not the remediation; it is the primary target.
 Modern ransomware cartels know that if they encrypt your production data, you will restore.
 But if they delete your backups first, you will pay.
 Attackers now spend weeks…